Authentic Lessons for 21st Century Learning

 Essential Question(s)

-How do the angles formed by two parallel lines and a transversal relate to each other?
+How do the angles formed by two parallel lines and a transversal relate to one another?

 Snapshot